saltzer/habr_bot/README.md

 # HabrBot

 ## About
-Bot for parsing articles from habr.com and send commands to virtual machine
+Bot for parsing articles from habr.com, send commands to host virtual machine and movie database search Before running the bot, you need to collect the database using 'films_collector.py'

 ## Commands
 ### `/start` - start a Bot